-No drilling was conducted at Selinsing during the first quarter of the fiscal 2014 year.

-The Company awaits results from drill samples completed during the FY2013 programs, which were sent to SGS (Malaysia) Sdn.
+No drilling was conducted at Selinsing during the second quarter of fiscal 2014.
+The Company awaits results from drill samples completed during the fiscal 2013 programs, which were sent to SGS (Malaysia) Sdn.
 Bhd., an accredited laboratory which complies with requirements of ISO/IEC 1725:2005, for preparation and analysis.
 Quality assurance and quality control ("QAQC") is maintained through the submission of certified reference materials and blanks.
 Coarse split RC drill hole duplicates are collected and analyzed.

-The recent drill hole assay results indicate that gold mineralization extends below the existing pit design and continues at depth.
+The recent drill hole assay results confirm that gold mineralization extends below the existing pit design and continues at depth.
 The ongoing programs will continue to test the gold distribution at depth and along strike.
 The new drill hole data will be used to construct an updated resource estimate to be completed in the near future.
 The announcement of the Selinsing "Deeps" mineralized drill hole results (located below the current design pit) are similar in grade and true thickness to those obtained from historic drilling campaigns conducted before the 2007 acquisition.